zencart/documentation/content/user/sideboxes/sidebox_list.md

       <img alt="Information Sidebox" src="/images/sidebox_information.png" />
    </div>
    <div class="notes_col">
       The <strong>information</strong> sidebox presents links to the <a href="/user/template/define_pages/">define pages</a>.
 Included are shipping information, privacy, conditions, contact us, gift certificate, coupon, and newsletter unsubscribe.
-Additional pages are shown in newer versions of Zen Cart (about us, ask a question, accessibility).
+Additional pages are shown in newer versions of Zen Cart (about us, ask a question, accessibility).<br>

+You may also [add links to the information sidebox](/user/sideboxes/add_link_information_sidebox/) if your site requires it.

    </div>
 	</div>
 <br clear="all">